23 January 2015

 Those suffering with PTSD need to be reassured that their condition is normal, their needs are a priority and there are services specifically available to them.

 The MoD has pledged more than £7m towards combating mental health disorders and insists it is committed to providing all service personnel with the support they need.
 There are currently 16 Departments of Community Mental Health across the UK together with additional centres overseas, and campaigns such as “Don’t Bottle It Up” have been launched to encourage more armed forces veterans and serving personnel with PTSD to come forward.

 Slater and Gordon specialise in helping ex-armed services personnel claim the financial compensation they deserve, helping them cope with the debilitating effects of post traumatic stress disorder (PTSD).

-For a free consultation call Slater and Gordon Lawyers on freephone 0800 916 9046 or contact us online and we'll be happy to help you.
+For a free consultation contact us here and we'll be happy to help you.

 We were the first law firm to secure a court award for PTSD, in the case of New v MOD.
 The client, Malcolm New, was awarded £620,000 in damages after our military psychological injury expert demonstrated that the MOD had failed to identify and treat Malcolm's condition.

 Take a second to rate this article